Chorus/Chorus-Documentation/docs/Eligibility/EligibilityRequests.md

 4. Enter the start and end date that you wish to search coverage for.
 5. Enter the category of coverage you want to request.

-An eligibilty request is also sent with a Submitter Id and Provider NPI.
+An eligibility request is also sent with a Submitter Id and Provider NPI.
 See below docs to understand how those are determined.

  [Submitter Id](/Eligibility/Eligibility-Requests/Submitter-Id)